ywcui1990/numenta-apps/grok/README.rst

 **NOTE:** Do not use sudo with pip.

-Python dependencies are documented in requirements.txt and installed automatically with grok.
+Python dependencies are documented in requirements.txt and installed automatically with htm-it.

 ::

-    ./install-grok.sh <site-packages in $PYTHONPATH> <somewhere in $PATH>
+    ./install-htm-it.sh <site-packages in $PYTHONPATH> <somewhere in $PATH>

 The first directory can be any directory on your `PYTHONPATH`.
 The second directory can be any directory on your `PATH`.

-- e.g., `./install-grok.sh /opt/numenta/anaconda/lib/python2.7/site-packages/ /opt/numenta/anaconda/bin/`
+- e.g., `./install-htm-it.sh /opt/numenta/anaconda/lib/python2.7/site-packages/ /opt/numenta/anaconda/bin/`

 Config
 ======

-Bootstrap your Grok configuration files and initialize the database:
+Bootstrap your HTM-IT configuration files and initialize the database:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *NOTE:* Remember to set APPLICATION_CONFIG_PATH environment variable to the directory where
-generated Grok configuration files should be stored by `python setup.py init`.
+generated HTM-IT configuration files should be stored by `python setup.py init`.
 If not set,
-it presently defaults to the location of Grok configuraiton template files (e.g., `grok/conf/`)
+it presently defaults to the location of HTM-IT configuraiton template files (e.g., `htm-it/conf/`)

 You'll need to install/start MySQL server and RabbitMQ server prior to running `setup.py init`